dyoh777/copilot-seamless-agent/README.md

 ```

 > [!NOTE]
 > The default port is `7071`.
-You can change it in VS Code settings under `mcp-server.port`.
+You can change it in VS Code settings under `seamless-agent.port`.

 <details>
   <summary>Copilot / VS Code</summary>

-  Follow the MCP install [guide](https://code.visualstudio.com/docs/copilot/chat/mcp-servers#_add-an-mcp-server).
+  Follow the MCP install [guide](https://code.visualstudio.com/docs/copilot/chat/seamless-agents#_add-an-seamless-agent).

   Add the following to your `settings.json`:
   ```json